Turnout

 Differentiate Between SSDI and SSI Benefits

-Navigating the world of Social Security can be overwhelming, especially when it comes to understanding the differences between two important programs: SSDI information and SSI.
+Navigating the world of benefits can be overwhelming, especially when it comes to understanding the differences between two important programs: SSDI and SSI.
 We understand that many individuals face unique challenges, and knowing which program suits your needs is crucial.

 It's common to feel uncertain about which path to take.
 For instance, if you're seeking SSD benefits, you'll need to demonstrate a qualifying disability and have enough work credits.
 Conversely, if you're looking into SSI, there are specific income and asset limits to meet.
-In 2026, the maximum monthly SSI payment for individuals will rise from $967 to $994, reflecting ongoing efforts to support those in financial need.
+In 2026, the benefit amounts will increase, reflecting ongoing efforts to support those in financial need.

 Statistics show that many SSDI applicants may also qualify for SSI, particularly if their work history doesn't meet SSDI information requirements.
-This overlap highlights the importance of seeking guidance from specialists.
-Trained nonlawyer advocates can provide valuable insights into eligibility criteria and the application process.
+This overlap highlights the importance of understanding both programs.
+Trained professionals can provide valuable insights into eligibility criteria and the application process.
 Remember, Turnout is not a law firm and does not offer legal advice or representation.

-Navigating these programs can feel intricate, but understanding the fundamental differences between SSDI information and SSI is the first step toward securing the benefits you deserve.
-Additionally, the substantial gainful activity (SGA) threshold for disability beneficiaries will increase to $1,690 per month in 2026, which may also impact your eligibility.
+Navigating these programs can feel intricate, but understanding the differences is the first step toward securing the benefits you deserve.
+Additionally, the application process, which may also impact your eligibility.

 You are not alone in this journey.
 We're here to help you find the support you need.